GCdePaula/lua_optimizer/doc/doc.md

 Addition of two constant lattice elements result in a new lattice element with the result of the addition.
 Addition of Bottom and any other lattice element results in Bottom.

-Note that a variable cannot evaluate to Top, because (in the case of Lua) we cannot use a variable before defining it, and defined variables are initiated with `nil`.
+Note that a variable cannot evaluate to Top, because (in the case of Lua) we cannot use a variable before defining it, and defined variables are initialized with `nil`.
 When we add the entire language to our expression evaluator, we may discover bugs in the program, such as trying to add `nil` to a string.
 In those cases, we may stop prematurely and raise an error.